amnich/Get-CommandUsage/README.md

 Find command usage in script files using the System.Management.Automation.Language.Ast.

-Get all PS1 files from Path and search for a single command, array of commands or all commands from a module.
+Get all PS1 files from Path and search for a single command, array of commands, all commands from a module or all commands used.

 Function returs and object with information about